< articles

 potential in the ever-changing world of health care.
 This

-the initials "ATRIC" after your name.
+certification allows you to use the term "ATRIC" after your name.
 It shows

 that you meet the minimum qualifications in the Aquatic Therapy